gcarson1/ClassMate/Proposal.md

 ## Proposed Solution and Technology

 We plan to use a React framework for a frontend and a Node.js and MySQL backend.
 We forsee the use of some Python scripts for data collection and analysis.
-We will plan to use some free/cheap option like Azure to get the application up and running.
+We will plan to use some free/cheap option like Azure to get the application up and running, and we will all use a Docker container that supports everything that we need.
 We will also check what we can do with student accounts.
 The main issue we forsee involve making the website dynamic, user-friendly, and secure, as we do plan to have users edit and add data to the website.

 ## Team